 The lower jaw, lips, and tongue work together to move food around the mouth so that it can be chewed.
 If any of the muscles in these areas don’t function as they should, chewing won’t be effective.

 For muscle issues, a medical doctor should be consulted.
 Muscles dysfunction for many reasons.
-If your condition is treatable, you may regain the ability to properly chew food.
+If your condition is treatable, you may regain the ability to properly chew and swallow food.
 If not, your diet will need to be changed so that you get proper nutrition, despite chewing difficulties.

 Dry mouth is a condition that comes with age, but it’s also a side effect to many medications